Darrin Maharaj: Early career and education

 Maharaj entered broadcasting at 19 as a volunteer in community radio.
 At CKWR 98.7 fm in Waterloo, Ontario he hosted a show called "The 2 Youts" with Eric Lohrenz aka DJ Lupe.
-The show began in the midnight till 4am time slot then moved to prime time.
-"The 2 Youts" broadcast hip-hop, reggae and electronic music; interviewed popular musicians such as The Beastie Boys and Moby; and promoted local talent.
+The show began at the midnight-to-4am time slot then moved to prime time.
+"The 2 Youts" broadcast hip-hop, reggae and electronic music, interviewed popular musicians such as The Beastie Boys and Moby, and promoted local talent.
 Maharaj also volunteered at Rogers Community Television.

 Maharaj attended the School of Broadcast Journalism at Fanshawe College in London, Ontario.

 Television

-After graduation, Maharaj worked in television in general reporting.
-He then became the "Entertainment Videographer" for The New VR in Barrie, Ontario (now 'A' channel).
+After graduation, Maharaj worked in television in general reporting, then became the "Entertainment Videographer" for The New VR in Barrie, Ontario (now 'A' channel).
 He worked as the reporter, host, camera operator, editor and producer of his daily stories.
-This role involved travel in North America; interviews and unusual tasks such as wrestling crocodiles at Gatorland, Florida; skydiving and rock climbing.
+This role involved travel in North America, interviews and unusual tasks such as wrestling crocodiles at Gatorland, Florida, skydiving and rock climbing.